bcgov/smk/docs/configuration/tools/layers-tool.md

 ## Layers Tool

-Add a button to the toolbar, that shows a panel that lists all the layers configured for the map.
+Add a button to the toolbar, that shows a panel that lists all the [`"layers"`](../layers) configured for the map.
 It allows the user to hide or show any layer, and to see the layer legend.
 Use the [display property](#display-property) to organize the layers into folders and groups.